Sangkum: Policies and character

 Despite its name, Sangkum's "Royal-Buddhist socialism" or "Khmer socialism" had little to do with socialism, neither with the Marxist variant nor with Anglo-Saxon "welfare socialism".
 Lacking a consistent political philosophy, it combined pseudo-socialist slogans with conservative social values, monarchism, nationalism and Theravada Buddhist teachings.
 It was stated that administrators would be "socialists for the well-being of the people and royalists for the prestige and cohesion of the nation".
 At the same time, the Sangkum was designed to democraticise the country and to exert political control.
 Rather than subscribing to a certain ideology, Sangkum was defined by its leader Prince Sihanouk and his personal popularity.

 In power, the Sangkum functioned according to principles of 'Buddhist socialism', a rather vague construct that while claiming to seek progressive goals and the end of social injustice, was based around the conservative religious and social traditions of Cambodia.
 Rather than doing away with private property, 'Buddhist socialism' encouraged the wealthy to give to the poor in order to gain merit.
 Public figures were also instructed to be fully accountable to the populace, transparent in their dealings, and were encouraged to take regular breaks to perform ordinary agricultural-related work (Sihanouk often had himself photographed performing such labour during his visits to development projects).

 In practice, economic management developed as a form of "crony socialism" analogous to crony capitalism: state enterprises were set up and then managed by members of the Sangkum elite, often for their own personal gain.
 State organisations set up under the Sangkum included OROC, the Office royale de coopération, which handled trade, import and export.

-In 1957, Sihanouk set up a youth wing of the Sangkum, known as the "Royal Khmer Socialist Youth" (French: Jeunesse socialiste royale khmère, JSRK).
+In 1957, Sihanouk set up a youth wing of the Sangkum, known as the Royal Khmer Socialist Youth (French: Jeunesse socialiste royale khmère, JSRK).

+In 1969, Sihanouk wrote a book with the title "Notre socialisme buddhique" which was about the Royal Buddhist Socialism of the party.